Unmanned Aviation Systems (UAS) for Industry

 The Small UAS rule was announced the week of June 20th and will be effected in August 2016.
 To become a UAS pilot, please visit the following FAA Website.
 Full information can be found in the Advisory Circular or Complete Small UAS Rule.

 Please remember these regulations apply to small UAS that weigh less than 55lbs.
-We anticipate the FAA exam will be available sometime late August or first of September.
 In section 2 of becoming a UAS pilot, the FAA outlines what the written exam will cover.
 We are an approved FAA exam center.

 To join our mailing list for updates or if you have any additional questions, please feel free to email us at email@example.com or call 785-826-2633.